sibytes/yetl-patterns/README.md

 ## Demo Landing To Raw:

 Run [main.py](./main.py).
-If in vscode and the dependencies are setup you should just be able to hit F5 since [.vscode](./.vscode)is included in this repo.
+If you're using vscode and the dependencies are setup you should just be able to hit F5 since [.vscode](./.vscode) is included in this repo.
 When the execution completes, run `pyspark` in the project root and should should be able to query the result `raw.customer` table that was loaded.

-Check the table properties using `DESCRIBE` and observer partitions that have been applied automatically by framework.
+Check the table properties using `DESCRIBE` and observe partitions and other properties that have been applied automatically by framework.

-To clean up the load after a run to start fresh run:
+To clean up the load after a run in order to start fresh run:
 ```
 sh cleanup.sh
 ```

 The demo will also Zorder as per the configuration [demo_landing_to_raw](./config/pipeline/local/demo_landing_to_raw.yaml).
 Note the framework has a number of features not covered in the demo right now.

-Data including the included raw and where delta lake is configured to write to is here:
+Source landing stage data is included in the repo at the following respective location.
+Delta lake is also configured to write to this location.
+The delta lake dir will appear after you run the demo.
+It is not included in the source code and `sh cleanup.sh` will remove it to clean down the delta lake db:
 ```
 ./data/delta_lake
 ./data/landing